Local Government Reorganisation - LGR

 There may be exceptions, however, to make sure the new system works well for each area and each decision will be made on a case-by-case basis.

-What is the proposal for South Kesteven?
+What is the interim proposal for South Kesteven?

 Unless there is a complete reversal of the policy set out in the Government’s Devolution White Paper, there is currently no route by which South Kesteven can continue to operate as a district council.